Indozilla1234/Modmorpher/README.md

 * **Respect Creators:** Do not use this tool to port mods without the original author's explicit permission.
 * **Support the Ecosystem:** Unauthorized redistribution of converted assets hurts the modding community and the creators you admire.
 * **Abuse Policy:** The maintainers of ModMorpher do not condone or support the use of this software for bypassing Marketplace protections or infringing on Intellectual Property.

+## Why This License Exists

+ModMorpher is designed to make cross‑platform modding fun, safe, and respectful.
+Because this toolkit touches both **Java Edition** and **Bedrock Edition** ecosystems, the license is intentionally structured to protect creators, communities, and the project itself.

+### 🛡️ Protecting Java Creators
+Java mods are often open‑source, but they are also frequently stolen, reposted, or sold without permission.
+ModMorpher’s license ensures that:

+- Java mod authors retain full control over their work
+- Mods can only be converted if you **own them or have explicit permission**
+- Converted content cannot be redistributed without the creator’s approval

+This keeps Java creators safe while still allowing players to enjoy their favorite mods with friends.

+### 🧱 Protecting Bedrock Creators
+The Bedrock ecosystem includes DRM, Marketplace rules, and paid content.
+To avoid misuse and protect Bedrock creators:

+- ModMorpher **does not bypass DRM**
+- Marketplace content **cannot** be converted
+- ARR and paid content are **strictly off‑limits**

+This ensures the tool is never used to harm Bedrock creators or violate Microsoft’s policies.

+### 🔧 Protecting Mod Loaders and Communities
+Java loaders like Forge, Fabric, Quilt, and NeoForge rely on clear licensing and community trust.
+ModMorpher respects their rules by:

+- Requiring permission for conversion
+- Preserving original licenses
+- Avoiding unauthorized forks or derivative works

+This prevents fragmentation or misuse that could harm the broader modding ecosystem.

+### 👥 Protecting Players and Developers
+Most importantly, the license keeps ModMorpher fun and safe to use:

+- You can convert **your own mods**
+- You can play with friends
+- You can explore, learn, and contribute
+- You can fork the project **privately** for personal development
+- You get a **10‑day grace period** to correct accidental violations

+The goal is to support creativity — not punish it.

+### 🚀 Built for Fun, Not Abuse
+ModMorpher exists to help players enjoy the mods they love, not to enable piracy or harm creators.
+The license ensures the project stays alive, legal, and respectful of everyone’s work.

+If you're a creator, player, or developer, this license is here to protect **you**, your content, and the community.